DS4PS/course_website/welcome2.md

 #### In-Person Review Sessions

 The course can be completed entirely online, but I will also offer a weekly face-to-face review sessions if you prefer to ask questions or discuss content in a classroom.
-We will do our best to find times that can accomodates everyone.

-Make sure to complete the [Doodle Poll](https://doodle.com/poll/2v4yszxnmihcpxqw) to report your availability if you would like to attend.

 #### Rules for Success